 aws.sqs.QueuePolicy

-Allows you to set a policy of an SQS Queue while referencing ARN of the queue within the policy.
+Allows you to set a policy of an SQS Queue while referencing the ARN of the queue within the policy.

 Example Usage